 Top 10 "Don't Miss" Things to Do in Beverly Hills

-With careful planning and a well-mapped itinerary, however, you can fit an impressive amount into even the shortest of trips.
-Plan to hit these don’t-miss spots during one perfect day in Beverly Hills, to sample the very best the city has to offer—and get some inspiration for your return getaway.
+With careful planning and a well-mapped itinerary, you can fit an impressive amount into even the shortest of trips.
+Plan to visit these don’t-miss spots during one perfect day in Beverly Hills, to sample the very best the city has to offer—and get some inspiration for your return getaway.

 1. Beverly Hills Sign & Lily Pond

 Taking in all of the art in Beverly Hills warrants an itinerary all on its own, but you can catch a glimpse of what the city has to offer on your stroll of Beverly Gardens Park.
-Located just one block west of the Beverly Hills sign is Hymn of Life: Tulips by Yayoi Kusama.
-The piece depicts three large tulips and reflects Kusama’s whimsical style of using dots as a recurring motif in her work.
-Installed in 2007, this larger-than-life, colorful sculpture is one of more than 60 pieces of public art that can be found throughout the city.
+Located just one block west of the Beverly Hills sign is Endless V, 2012 by Jaume Plensa.
+Beverly Hills is home to many incredible works of art available for the enjoyment of the public.

 3. Rodeo Drive

-From Hymn of Life, it’s just a quick walk down Rodeo Drive to the main shopping district in Beverly Hills.
-Prada, Cartier, Chanel, Gucci and the newly opened—and incredibly designed—Louis Vuitton flagship are just a few of the fashion houses in the walkable shopping district, which is anchored by the pedestrian-only Two Rodeo Drive.
-Make sure to check out some of the newest offerings on the famed shopping street, like the renovated Ralph Lauren flagship or Emporio Armani’s sleek new space.
+From Endless V, it is just a quick walk down Rodeo Drive to the main shopping district in Beverly Hills.
+Prada, Cartier, Chanel, Gucci and the Louis Vuitton flagship store are just a few of the fashion houses in the easily walkable area, which is anchored by the pedestrian-only Two Rodeo Drive.

-You don’t even have to be a shopper to enjoy all that Rodeo Drive has to offer: end your Rodeo experience at Beverly Wilshire, A Four Seasons Hotel, which was the iconic setting of Pretty Woman.
+You don’t even have to be a shopper to enjoy all that Rodeo Drive has to offer.
+Complete your Rodeo experience at Beverly Wilshire, A Four Seasons Hotel, which was the iconic setting of Pretty Woman.

 5. Greystone Mansion & Gardens: The Doheny Estate

 Historic estates pepper the residential areas of Beverly Hills, including Greystone Mansion & Gardens—a sprawling Tudor Revival on an estate built by the Doheny family.
 If you are a cinephile, you may recognize this registered historic landmark as a shooting location for films including The Bodyguard, The Social Network and Spider-Man.
-Wander the manicured gardens and courtyard that surround the mansion, making sure to catch a glance of the impressive fountain and pool.
+Wander through the manicured gardens and courtyard surrounding the mansion, and catch a glimpse of the impressive fountain and pool.

 7. Sprinkles ATM

 Indulge your sweet tooth 24/7 at the world’s first cupcake ATM, located just outside the famed Sprinkles bakery.
 Like a yummier version of its cash counterpart, this high-tech touchscreen machine grabs your favorite cupcake and dispenses it in seconds.
-No matter what time you visit, you can count on the cupcake ATM to have the signature red velvet cupcake in stock, along with a rotating selection of daily offerings—all restocked throughout the day and before the last employee leaves at night.
+No matter what time you visit, you can count on the cupcake ATM to have the signature red velvet cupcake in stock, along with a rotating selection of daily offerings—all restocked throughout the day.

 8. The Cheese Store of Beverly Hills

-The Cheese Store of Beverly Hills may be tiny, but its selection and aromas are mighty.
-Touted as the “Mecca for cheese aficionados,” the shop has a selection of more than 500 different types of cheeses selected by longtime owner Norbert Wabnig.
+The Cheese Store of Beverly Hills has a selection and aromas that are mighty.
+Touted as the “Mecca for cheese aficionados,” the shop, one of the first bona fide cheese shops in the country, has a selection of more than 500 different types of cheeses selected by the founder Norbert Wabnig.
 To a Cheese Store newbie, the selection can be overwhelming, but the friendly and knowledgeable staff are always happy to help.
-Make sure to wish the store a happy birthday: it’s turning 50 in 2017!

-Whether you’re treating yourself to a mani/pedi, a soothing massage, or a rejuvenating body therapy, Beverly Hills has world-class spas that offer the very best in pampering services.
-New to the scene is Tomoko Spa, which takes a healing approach to massage.
+Whether you’re treating yourself to a mani/pedi, a soothing massage, or full body rejuvenation, Beverly Hills has world-class spas that offer the very best in pampering services.
+Tomoko Spa brings a healing approach to their services, offering treatments that replenish the body and soul.
 From the moment you slide into the spa’s slippers and Zen out in the pre-treatment relaxation area with tea through your last taste of post-massage mochi ice cream, the experience is pure relaxation—and pure bliss.